-Abductions: There were no confirmed cases of abductions in the Casamance.
-There were, however, several incidents related to acts of banditry attributed to MFDC rebels in which civilians were detained or otherwise harmed.
+Abductions: On August 5, four deadwood collectors disappeared in a forest near Ziguinchor.
+The four individuals, believed to be held by an MFDC faction, remained missing at year's end.
+Separately, there were several incidents related to acts of banditry attributed to MFDC rebels in which civilians were detained or otherwise harmed.